In This Guide

 Typical Pricing Models in Australia

-- Per user, managed IT (remote-first): $120–$200 per user/month.
-Adds RMM, patching, security stack, reporting.
+| Per user, managed IT (remote-first) | Adds RMM, patching, security stack, reporting | $120–$200/user/month |

 Simple scenarios:

-- 10 users, remote-only: about $900/month.
-Add occasional onsite at $180/hr as needed.
+- 10 users, remote-only: roughly $900/month.
+Add occasional onsite at $205/hr as needed.

-- 25 users, managed IT: about $3,750/month.
+- 25 users, managed IT: roughly $3,750/month.
 Usually includes monitoring, patching, and monthly reviews.

-- Café with 6 staff on prepaid hours: 5 hours bundle (~$800), lasts 1–2 months if issues are light.
+- Café with 6 staff on prepaid hours: 5-hour bundle (~$800) lasts 1–2 months if issues are light.

 Ask for a clear list of inclusions by user and by device (desktops, laptops, POS, tablets).
 Confirm any minimum term and exit fees.

-SLA Benchmarks: Response vs Resolution Times
+Book a Free 15-Min Discovery CallSLA Benchmarks: Response vs Resolution Times

 Typical Brisbane benchmarks during business hours:

-- P2 (major issue, single team): response 1 hour; resolution same business day.
+Single team blocked.
+Response 1 hour; resolution same business day.

-- P3 (standard): response 4 business hours; resolution 1–2 business days.
+Single user, workaround exists.
+Response 4 business hours; resolution 1–2 business days.

-- P4 (minor/request): response next business day; scheduled fix.
+New starter, change request.
+Response next business day; scheduled fix.

-Security, Privacy and Data Residency Considerations
+Security, Privacy & Data Residency Considerations

 - Data location: ticket data, logs, and backups stored in Australian data centres where possible.

-- Remote tool controls: MFA, session prompts, consent banners, and session recording policy.
+- Remote tool controls: MFA, session prompts, consent banners, and session-recording policy.

 - Security baseline: ASD Essential Eight-aligned patching, MFA on 365/Google, device encryption.